monad-developers/kuru-terminal/thirdweb-insight-api/README.md

 # Thirdweb Insight API Indexer

 This app provides an indexing service for smart contract events on Monad Testnet using thridweb Insight API and a WebSocket server for broadcasting events to clients.
-As an example, we use the Kuru Orderbook contracts.
+As an example, we use the Kuru Orderbook contract and index Trade events.

 ## Features